 I hope you will take Marianne Williamson’s words to heart and let your light shine brightly!
 You will then inspire others to do the same!
 We will all take part in creating a world where people will come together, one person at a time.
 Together we can make it happen!

 We hope this assisted you today.
-May we ask if you liked it, to click the “f share” button at the top of the article, to share on Facebook or “retweet” this on Twitter?
-Also, we would love to have you comment at the end of this article as we would like to connect with you on our blog.
+May we ask you to click the “f share” button at the top of the article to share on Facebook or “retweet” on Twitter?
+Also, we would love to have you comment at the end of this articlem as we would like to connect with you on our blog.

 Sending you a lot of “Aloha” (love) & “Mahalo” (thank you) for being a part of our “Ohana” (family)!